evcastelani/LiGA.jl/docs/advancedex.md

 changing.

 Using GA we can get an elegant way for solving this problem without discretizations (for example, without discretization for radius r).
-Of course we want to show a more speed way to solve the problem but an elegant way.
-Even that Liga is not optimized for specific calculations.
+We do not expect to propose a faster way to solve but an elegant way.
+Besides Liga is not optimized for specific calculations.
 So, be careful.

 In sequence we have the code.
 This code can be downloaded [here](GA_dect.tar.gz).